Rodion Malinovsky: Minister of Defence

-Final years

 The Cuban Missile Crisis, which brought the world to the brink of nuclear catastrophe, alienated Malinovsky.
 Following the crisis, he publicly demanded in army publications for the military to be given a greater say in formulating Soviet strategic policy.
 The army's discontent with Khrushchev encouraged a coup within the Party, which resulted in the removal of Khrushchev from power in October 1964.
 The new Party leadership accepted Malinovsky's demand for an autonomous and professional military establishment, as well as his concept of balanced development of the armed forces.

-In a meeting in Romania in the next month, between USSR and Chinese delegations, Malinovsky worsened Sino-Soviet relations, already deeply frayed in the Sino-Soviet split.
+In a meeting in Romania in November 1964, between USSR and Chinese delegations, Malinovsky worsened Sino-Soviet relations, already deeply frayed in the Sino-Soviet split.
 Historian Daniel Leese noted that improvement of the relations "that had seemed possible after Khrushchev's fall evaporated" as they became more elusive after an allegedly drunken Malinovsky approached Chinese Marshal He Long, member of the Chinese delegation to Moscow, and asked when China would finally eliminate Mao Zedong in the manner in which the CPSU eliminated Khrushchev, "we‘ve already got rid of Khrushchev, you should get rid of Mao Zedong."
 Outraged, He Long reported the incident to Premier of China Zhou Enlai, who in turn, reported the incident to Soviet Premier Leonid Brezhnev.
 China refused to accept the Soviet Union's apology.

+Malinovsky was a staunch opponent of U.S. involvement in the Vietnam War, accusing the Americans of waging a "murderous war against the Vietnamese people".
+In response to escalating U.S. aggression, Malinovsky called for a major Soviet military buildup.
+He also criticized China's involvement in the war, accusing the Chinese government of obstructing Soviet aid to North Vietnam.

+Death and legacy

-Malinovsky died on 31 March 1967 after an illness.
-Official medical report mentions metastatic pancreatic cancer.
+Malinovsky died from pancreatic cancer on 31 March 1967.
 He was honoured with a state funeral and cremated.
 His urn was placed in the Kremlin Wall Necropolis.
 The government gave his name to the leading Soviet Military Academy of Tank Troops in Moscow and to the 10th Guards Uralsko-Lvovskaya Tank Division.
 Malinovsky continued to be regarded as one of the most important military leaders in the history of Russia even after the dissolution of the Soviet Union.